ZubeyirOflaz/Deep-Learning-Uncertainty-Quantification-Methods/README.md

 ## Issues

-- Some Laplace models that were used in the thesis were too big to include in the Github repository.
+- Some Laplace models that were used in the thesis were too big to include in the GitHub repository.
 They can be recreated by using the Laplace approximation scripts.
 - Casting datasets (both original and modified) were included as a zip file and the use of these datasets in the scripts requires the unzipping of related zip files
 - The code, in general, is not well commented, the parts of this repository that would be useful by themselves will be shared further as standalone projects or Gists and only then will be extensively commented

 ## To do

-- Create a separate repository for MIMO convolutional models created with Optuna
+- Create a separate repository for MIMO convolutional models created with the Optuna library
 - Create Gist files for helper functions that would have further use
 - Refactor the file structure in order to make it easily understandable to use
-- Add Anaconda environment file
+- Add the functions that were used during the creation of plots and determination of certainty groups

 ## License